From Nutshell History of Lebanon, IL

 1921 – The Lebanon High School district was organized and a school board elected with Dr. Phil Griesbaum as chairman and Dr. Fred Renner as secretary.
 The third floor of the public school building was designated for a community high school.

 1933 – At the grade school, the assembly hall on the third floor was used for basketball and gymnastics.
 This caused vibrations on the school building, but the School Board, after investigation, concluded that it was not a safety hazard.

 1935—the School Board fined three parents $20 each for not

 sending their children to school.
 The Board further voted to excuse children age 14 and above from attendance.

 1938 -- The School Board was upset to learn that a teacher supervised students in preparing banners for a demonstration.
 A new two story school was erected.

 1973—Craig Virgin, Lebanon High’s track star, won fame and set records around the world for the one, two and three-mile runs.

 1983 -- On May 1, a tornado touched down 0.5 mile west of U.S. Highway 50 and Route 4, near Lebanon.
 It destroyed the old high school before turning NE, damaging or destroying 20 homes.

 2005 -- Neal Cotts, graduate LHS Class of 1998 was a member of the 2005 World Series Champion Chicago White Sox.
 He was the only relief pitcher out of the bullpen in the League Championship series.
 He pitched in all four games of the World Series.
 Neal earned a win in the second game of the World Series.

-2000 -- Poettker Construction Company builds a seven room junior high addition to join to join the grade school with the high school
+2000 -- Poettker Construction Company builds a seven room junior high addition to join the grade school with the high school.

 2015 -- The new Lebanon Elementary Building opened for the 2015 - 2016 school year